alexnardini/FLAM3_for_SideFX_Houdini/README.md

 A computer processor with strong single-threaded performance would be very helpful here.

 Also, I used 128+ iterators in all of my stress tests.
-In reality, though, I've never used more than 20 iterators in any of the fractal flames I've created thus far, nearly all of them used less than 10.
+In reality, though, I've never used more than 20 iterators in any of the fractal Flames I've created thus far, nearly all of them used less than 10.

 Almost all fractal Flame images on my website and instagram use an average of 64 iterations max, Some use less, and some use a bit more.
 A few exceptions went above 128 and up to 256/512.

-Some flames need truly an high number of iterations to be resolved correctly.
+Some Flames need truly an high number of iterations to be resolved correctly.

 Listed below are presets from Chaotica software that were converted to FLAM3H™.
 They were chosen because some of them are very expensive to solve and because they make use of variations I've already implemented.